 Salary allocation models for grant budgets are considered planning tools and are often used by budget managers and grant managers to allocate agreed upon employee expenses to applicable grants.
-Some of the key functionality in this type of input template is that it automatically retrieves the payroll budget by employee and lets the user allocate percentages to grants chosen from a drop down list.
+Key functionality in this type of input template automatically retrieves the payroll budget by employee and lets the user allocate percentages to grants chosen from a drop down list.
 The total above each input area shows if 100% of a salary has been allocated or not.
 The form then calculates and stores the exact amount to each grant by month.
-You find an example of this type of input template below.
+You will find an example of this type of input template below.

 Purpose of Salary Allocation Models

 Nonprofit organizations use Salary Allocation Models to easily calculate how much of a budgeted payroll expense should be allocated to each grant.
 When used as part of good business practices in a Financial Planning & Analysis (FP&A) department, an organization can improve its grant budgeting, reporting and analysis, as well as, reduce the chances that budgets are inaccurate due to manual calculations.